-I do have a traceable for this painting and all you have to do is print it out and transfer it on your canvas!
+I did create a traceable for this you are welcome to print out and use!

 You can go in different directions on this and make a different color horse, different markings, different background or even add a horn and make it a unicorn.
 I did this painting twice and for some reason the colors came out differently.
 Yours will too!

 Simplify this design with a solid black or Payne’s Gray background.
 Follow the same steps except sub the sunset background with a solid color.